Managing Token Authentication for SCIM Sync¶

 This sets a new SCIM authentication token on the Alation server.

-Retrieve the Current Token Value¶
+Retrieve the Current Token Value

-To retrieve the current token value, run the following code from the Alation Django shell:
+4. Run the following code from the Django shell:

-from rosemeta.utils.users_and_groups.configuration_utils import get_scim_bearer_tokenget_scim_bearer_token()
+from rosemeta.utils.users_and_groups.configuration_utils import get_scim_bearer_token